Battle of Cable Street: Aldgate and its approaches

 The official assured Brockway the message would be passed on.
 It is not known whether this actually happened, or whether it contributed to the decision by the authorities, soon after, to ban the march.

 As the afternoon progressed, and with the Minories cleared, the Police tried to clear a route through the western flank of the counter-protesters, who were located on Aldgate High Street in the vicinity of St Botolph's Aldgate.
 They aimed to clear a route through to Houndsditch and beyond.
 This would allow the BUF marchers to reach their rally points via the Bishopsgate Without neighbourhood.
-This action was known as the Battle of Aldgate Pump, and the Police's failure to clear a route was partly a result of the casualties they suffered.
+This action was known as the Battle of Aldgate Pump, and the Police's failure to clear a route may have been partly because of casualties they suffered.
+As eight coachloads of police reinforcements arrived on the scene, stones were thrown and the windows of two coaches were broken.